mateussouzaweb/nicedeck/docs/Additional Tips.md

 EOF
 ```

-Once you set up this context menu, you will see two new options on files management context menu: "Add to Library" and "Run with Proton".
+Once you set up this context menu, you will see two new options in the file management context menu: "Add to Library" and "Run with Proton".

 If you need to remove the service menu in the future, just remove the file: